 51 A.M. - After word had gotten back to the mahson of Waaki, Keelog Burk, of Tets Drumwright’s escape, Keelog sent his army to attack Metagore.
 The war lasted four years, and is known as the Four Year Eruption, and ended with Brighton’s surrender after the majority of his army had been slain.

 57 A.M. - After Metagore had been under the control of Mahson Keelog Burk for three years, Brighton and Valek devised a plan of sending a horde of dreshdis on a ship to Waaki, dressed in the Taleanic’s golden armor.
 After the dreshdis arrived, they slaughtered all of the Waakiin knights, because they had never seen a dreshdi before, or even knew what they were.
 The Waakiin believed that Brighton had sent a ship contaminated with Dézhira’s Plague that once occupied Sentries and Talean.
 After losing his army, Keelog surrendered to Brighton and pleaded for his life.
 The invasion became known as the Golden Plague.

-735 A.M. - After the presumed poisoning of Lord Brighton, Cornelius is elected to rule over Metagore.
-The grand dukes become angered of the election process, leading some to separate from the kingdom, and lead a war against the new lord.
+735 A.M. - After the presumed poisoning of Lord Brighton, Cornelius was elected to rule over Metagore.
+The grand dukes became angered by the election process, leading some to separate from the kingdom and lead a war against the new lord.
 The war became a massive civil war known as the War of the Six Kingdoms.

 HOLIDAY(S) IN BRIGHTHELM